-Since 2000, deaths from heart disease have decreased by 14%, while deaths from Alzheimer's disease have increased by 89%.
+Between 2000 and 2019, deaths from heart disease have decreased 7.3%, while deaths from Alzheimer's disease have increased 145%.
 Because Alzheimer's disease is complex, current approaches in treatment and research focus on several different aspects, including helping people maintain mental function, managing behavioral symptoms and delaying the symptoms of disease.
 Currently there is no prevention, cure or way to slow the progression of Alzheimer's disease, so early detection and planning is crucial to maintaining a high quality of life for the person living with the disease as well as their caregivers.